Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

-In this work, we introduce a novel approach called \textit{Deep Q-learning Gradient Inversion} (\textbf{QGI}) to address the task of recovering multi-modal inputs from the Q-learning reinforcement learning (RL) algorithm.
-Specifically, we initialize the reconstructed state with Gaussian noises and optimize it with cosine similarity between the gradients of the real and reconstructed state.
-An additional prior term is used to penalize noisy image patterns.
-Unlike in classification tasks where the input is only RGB images, gradient inversion in reinforcement learning is challenging due to the multi-modal input information.
-We follow the white-box assumption~\cite{hitaj2017GANmodelinversion} and honest-but-curious assumption~\cite{geiping2020inverting} of the potential adversary, which does not modify the model or the optimization process.
-We evaluate QGI in the AI2THOR~\cite{kolve2017ai2thor} simulator on the active perception task~\cite{ding2023learning, kotar2022interactron, ammirato2017dataset}, a popular in embodied AI to navigate agents to obtain higher detection accuracy of the given object.
-Our main contributions are summarized below: \begin{itemize}[leftmargin=0.3in] \item As far as we know, QGI is the first framework to investigate the information leaking problem by recovering data in reinforcement learning from the gradient. \item QGI provides a novel pipeline to recover multi-modal information of states, actions, and Q values, which outperforms the joint optimization method proposed by previous works. \item We evaluate our method in a realistic simulation of the active perception task and show that our QGI can successfully recover all information from the data across all 120 room layouts. \end{itemize}
+In this work, we introduce two novel gradient inversion approaches targeting the value-based RL algorithm and the gradient-based RL algorithm, namely \textit{Deep Q-learning Gradient Inversion} (\textbf{QGI}) and \textit{REINFORCE Gradient Inversion} (\textbf{RGI}).
+We address the task of reconstructing multimodal data from the gradient of RL algorithms.
+Specifically, we initialize the reconstructed state with Gaussian noises and optimize the cosine similarity between the gradients of the true and reconstructed data.
+Compared to image classification, gradient inversion in RL is challenging due to multimodal input and complex objective functions.
+Thus, we propose a pipeline with rule-based methods for action and supervisory signals and optimization-based methods for multimodal input based on objective-agnostic gradient calculation.
+We follow the white-box assumption~\cite{hitaj2017GANmodelinversion} and the honest-but-curious assumption~\cite{geiping2020inverting} of the potential adversary.
+We evaluate QGI and RGI in the AI2THOR~\cite{kolve2017ai2thor} simulator on the active perception task~\cite{ding2023learning, kotar2022interactron, ammirato2017dataset}, a popular task in embodied AI to navigate agents to obtain a higher detection accuracy of the given object.
+Since it requires multimodal information about the private user room, we select it as an example task to apply the gradient inversion attack.
+Our main contributions are summarized below: \begin{itemize} \item As far as we know, QGI and RGI are the first frameworks to investigate the privacy leaking problem by reconstructing data from the gradient in RL.
+Based on objective-agnostic gradient calculation, the proposed methods are generalizable to other RL algorithms. \item We provide novel pipelines to reconstruct multimodal information on states, actions, and supervision signals for value-based and policy gradient-based algorithms. \item We evaluate our method in a realistic simulation of the active perception task and show that our QGI and RGI can successfully reconstruct all information. \end{itemize}